 Canadian photographer Dianne Bos is interested in capturing the impression of time passing rather than decisive moments typical of most documentary photography.
-Her exhibition “The Sleeping Green, no man’s land 100 years later” featuring pinhole and experimental photography is at Paris’ Canadian Culture Center (April 1-Sept.
+Her exhibition “The Sleeping Green, no man’s land 100 years later” featuring pinhole and experimental photography is at Paris’ Canadian Culture Center (until Sept.
 8).

 Bos’ recent work focuses on the battlegrounds of World War I. In 2014 she photographed in Belgium and France along the historic frontlines where Canadian soldiers fought near Ypres, Passchendaele, Vimy and the Somme.
 Using pinhole and vintage cameras Bos explores how time has changed the landscape of these historic battlegrounds.